Skip to menu Skip to content Skip to footer

 I was surprised by how the field of social science (anthropology, sociology, etc.) can inform our theoretical knowledge base.

-- how to have better control of my emotions and feelings, especially when I’m running sessions with clients
+• How to have better control of my emotions and feelings, especially when I’m running sessions with clients.

-- that my sociocultural background can influence the way I interact with clients of various age groups, and how I can manage them according to who I am working with
+• That my sociocultural background can influence the way I interact with clients of various age groups, and how I can manage them according to who I am working with.

-- that relating to people, especially individuals with disability, can be informed by both my personal and professional experience.
+• That relating to people, especially individuals with disability, can be informed by both my personal and professional experience.

 Take a walk through the Simulation House at the School of Health and Rehabilitation Sciences, where occupational therapy students treat trained actors playing patients in a true-to-life setting.

-It has been a steep yet fascinating learning curve when working and interacting with the various professions.
+It was a steep yet fascinating learning curve when working and interacting with the various professions.
 The professional lens with which each discipline approaches an issue is enlightening and contributes to a more holistic understanding of health, which allows us to have a greater appreciation for integrated healthcare, supporting us to be more effective clinicians.

 What can you do with an occupational therapy degree?